Repulsive interatomic potentials calculated at three levels of theory: Results

 The screening functions for four homonuclear systems (N-N, Si-Si, Ni-Ni, and Au-Au) obtained within OF-DFT are compared to those obtained with the self-consistent DMol calculations in \cref{fig:screen-grasp-zbl-dmol}.
 OF-DFT data is presented for both calculations based on electron densities of gas-phase atoms (Grasp), as well as solid-state electron densities (ZBL).
 The results of the two OF-DFT calculations are rather close to each other, indicating that the choice of the electron density between atoms in the solid or gas phase is of minor relevance; this is particularly true for interaction energies larger than 10~eV (solid lines in \cref{fig:screen-grasp-zbl-dmol}).

 A thorough analysis of the average relative differences between gas-phase (Grasp) and solid-state (ZBL) screening functions

 is shown in \cref{fig:error-screen-grasp} for the studied set of homoatomic systems ($Z_1=Z_2=Z$ in \cref{eq:zblerror}).
 As the near-equilibrium attractive part of the potential is not of interest in this work, the average in \cref{eq:zblerror} was taken over the subset of points for which the potential is either larger than 10~eV or 100~eV; this also ensures that $\phi(r_i) > 0$ in \cref{eq:zblerror}.
-The resulting mean absolute errors for the two cutoffs are 2.7\% and 1.3\%, respectively, confirming that the OF-DFT model yields similar screening functions regardless of whether the atomic electron density is taken from gas-phase or solid-state calculations.
+The resulting mean absolute errors for the two cutoffs are 2.7\% and 1.3\%, respectively, confirming that the OF-DFT model yields similar screening functions regardless of whether the atomic electron density is taken from gas-phase or solid-state calculations. {\red In Appendix A, a systematic approach to join diatomic pair potentials to equilibrium potentials based on solid state DFT data is presented.
+This joining procedure should, at least in principle, also correct for the lack of solid-state effects in the diatomic potentials.}

 In contrast, the results of the OF-DFT calculations deviate strongly from the DMol data, consistently with the findings above in \cref{sec:selectedpotentials}.
 The differences are particularly large at large internuclear distance, see \cref{fig:screen-grasp-zbl-dmol}: the DMol potential drops roughly down to zero in a region where the ZBL potential is still around 10 eV (Si, Ni, and Au), or even earlier (N).
 This likely reflects the failure of the OF-DFT calculation to adequately describe bond formation, which is a well-known failure of Thomas--Fermi theory \cite{Teller1962_RMP_627}.
 Also, these calculations employed frozen electron densities, introducing another significant source of error at small internuclear distances where the electron density is strongly modified.